michaelbest55/linkit-bootcamp/MyExperience.md

-#My experience and further notes
+## My experience and further notes

-Put here general information about the steps you took, what you liked, disliked, why did you do X instead of Y and so on.
 Hello!
 My name is Michael Best.
 Thanks for taking the time to read through my thoughts on the exercise!
+I have to admit that I ran into a lot of small prblems that ended up taking a lot longer time to fix than I would've liked, so sorry if it is quite incomplete.

 Before I took any steps towards working in the sandbox, I took the opportunity to set up a cloud environment.
 I had never done so, so I figured this was a good opportunity, not to mention that I have a small old Lenovo laptop which desperately needs some more RAM memory :)